 Estate Agents are duty bound to reveal any material information they know – or ought to know – about a house.
 For instance, if a previous sale has fallen through because of defects that came up on the survey, this must be disclosed.

 The National Trading Standards Estate Agency Team have recently released updated guidance that all estate agents should be working too.
 Agents can’t make misleading statements or fail to mention something that may put off ‘an average consumer’ so if you live next door to a school (which for some buyers might be a bonus) or a power station, this must be mentioned, and any photos of the property can’t be taken in such a way as to conceal them.

 Don’t be encouraged to keep potential problems quiet, as not only could you be breaking the law, nearly all the information that should be declared is almost certain to come up during the conveyance process.
 Hidden ‘faults or disputes’ which suddenly appear could lead a buyer to withdraw from the sale, costing both sides a lot of time and money.

 A good, reputable agent will know how to deal with this sort of information and how to pass it on to a potential viewer or buyer at the outset in a sensitive and positive way.

 We can purchase any problem property from you without all the necessary guidance, extra fees and risks of attempting to sell a problem home.
-Please get in touch to discuss your problem property and how we can help with a fast cash house sale.
+Simply get in touch to discuss your problem property and how we can help with a fast cash house sale.